alexspetty/qcalc/README.md

 ## FAQ

 **Is this just numerology or pseudoscience?**
 No. The code is rigorous and based on GMP.
-The metaphors — polarity, symmetry, neutrality — are speculative, but grounded in observable numeric behavior.
+The metaphors (polarity, symmetry, neutrality) are speculative, but grounded in observable numeric behavior.

 **Why redefine "prime"?**
 To explore whether structural properties of decimal expansions can reveal new insights into numeric identity.
 It's a supplemental model, not a replacement.